Most weather apps give you a rain percentage and stop there.

 40-59: Thunderstorm Possible

-At this level, the ingredients overlap, but they are not extreme.
+At this level, the supporting signals overlap, but they are not extreme.

 This usually means scattered thunderstorms are possible.
 Users should expect rumbles of thunder, brief downpours, occasional cloud-to-ground lightning, and short-lived storms.